bitum-project/bitumdocs/docs/proof-of-stake/ticket-splitting.md

 1. Wait for the amount of pledged BITUM to reach the ticket price.
 While the time this takes can vary, public sessions are fairly active and often reach the ticket price in about a day.

     Once the amount in the pool reaches the current ticket price, all participating wallets will automatically buy their portion of the ticket.
-At this point, the Split Ticket Buyer outputs details about the purchased ticket, including the amount contributed by other participants and who was selected to [vote](https://github.com/matheusd/bitum-split-ticket-matcher/blob/master/docs/voter-selection-ago.md).

     ![Split Ticket Buyer config menu](../img/split_ticket_successful_purchase.png)